 - No Incomplete grades from previous terms by the time your exchange starts

 You may be eligible for exchange to more than one NSE campus, your exchange may cross two or more academic years (additional application fees will apply), or may involve exchange from more than one home institution.
 No matter what the mix of home campus(es), host campus(es) or time away, you may only participate in the exchange for a cumulative total of time not to exceed one calendar year per campus, defined as an academic year and a summer session.

 Cost and financial aid

 Host Payment (Plan A or Pay Away): Students pay in-state tuition and fees at the host campus.
-Students on Plan A apply for financial aid through their host school.
+Students on Host payment apply for financial aid through their host school.
 However, students will still receive UA scholarships.

 Home Payment (Plan B or Pay Back Home): Student pay tuition and fees at UAF.
-Students on Plan B apply for financial aid through UAF’s Financial Aid Office.
-If you plan on using a UAF tuition waiver, you must complete your exchange on Plan B.
+Students on Home payment apply for financial aid through UAF’s Financial Aid Office.
+If you plan on using a UAF tuition waiver, you must complete your exchange on Home payment.

 Each campus determines the fee payment plan or plans under which it will participate in the exchange programs.
 All other regular semester expenses are paid to the host institution or in the host city.
 These may include room and board, mandatory course fees, textbooks, commuting expenses, internet access, etc. Students are also responsible for their own travel and personal expenses.
-All UAF scholarships can be applied to BOTH plans; either Plan A or Plan B (eg UA Scholars award).
+All UAF scholarships can be applied to BOTH plans; either Home payment OR Host payment (eg UA Scholars award).